-means the scheduled closing time for the Relevant Stock Exchange for the Underlying Stock (or any successor thereto).
+means the scheduled closing time (including closing auction session) for the Relevant Stock Exchange for the Underlying Stock (or any successor thereto).

 Intraday Restrike Event Observation Period

 means in respect of an Intraday Restrike Event, the period starting on and excluding the Intraday Restrike Event Time and finishing on and including the sooner between (1) the time falling 15 minutes after the Intraday Restrike Event Time and (2) the TimeReferenceClosing.